open2c/cooler/README.md

 Cooler is a support library for a **sparse, compressed, binary** persistent storage format, called _cool_, used to store genomic interaction data, such as Hi-C contact matrices.

-The _cool_ file format is a reference implementation of a genomic matrix data model using [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) as the container format.
+The _cooler_ file format is a reference implementation of a genomic matrix data model using [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) as the container format.

 The `cooler` package aims to provide the following functionality: